Biotin

-Biotin (or vitamin B7) is one of the B vitamins.
-It is involved in a wide range of metabolic processes, both in humans and in other organisms, primarily related to the utilization of fats, carbohydrates, and amino acids.
+Biotin (also known as vitamin B7) is one of the B vitamins – a group of essential dietary micronutrients.
+Present in every living cell, it is involved as a cofactor for enzymes in numerous metabolic processes, both in humans and in other organisms, primarily related to the biochemistry of fats, carbohydrates, and amino acids.

+When isolated, biotin is a white, needle-like crystalline solid.
+Biotin is obtained from foods, particularly meats and liver, and is sold as a dietary supplement.

 The name biotin, borrowed from the German biotin, derives from the Ancient Greek word βίοτος (bíotos; 'life') and the suffix "-in" (a suffix used in chemistry usually to indicate 'forming').

 Chemical description

-Biotin is classified as a heterocyclic compound, with a sulfur-containing ring fused ureido and tetrahydrothiophene group.
-A C5-carboxylic acid side chain is appended to one of the rings.
+Biotin is classified as a heterocyclic compound, with a sulfur-containing tetrahydrothiophene ring fused to a ureido group.
+A C5-carboxylic acid side chain is appended to the former ring.
 The ureido ring, containing the −N−CO−N− group, serves as the carbon dioxide carrier in carboxylation reactions.
 Biotin is a coenzyme for five carboxylase enzymes, which are involved in the catabolism of amino acids and fatty acids, synthesis of fatty acids, and gluconeogenesis.
 Biotinylation of histone proteins in nuclear chromatin plays a role in chromatin stability and gene expression.

 Dietary recommendations

 The US National Academy of Medicine updated Dietary Reference Intakes for many vitamins in 1998.
 At that time there was insufficient information to establish estimated average requirement or recommended dietary allowance, terms that exist for most vitamins.
 In instances such as this, the academy sets adequate intakes (AIs) with the understanding that at some later date, when the physiological effects of biotin are better understood, AIs will be replaced by more exact information.
-The biotin AIs for both males and females are: 5 μg/day of biotin for 0-to-6-month-olds, 6 μg/day of biotin for 7-to-12-month-olds, 8 μg/day of biotin for 1-to-3-year-olds, 12 μg/day of biotin for 4-to-8-year-olds, 20 μg/day of biotin for 9-to-13-year-olds, 25 μg/day of biotin for 14-to-18-year-olds, and 30 μg/day of biotin for those 19 years old and older.
-The biotin AIs for females who are either pregnant or lactating, respectively, are: 30 μg/day of biotin for pregnant females 14-to-50-years old and 35 μg/day of biotin for lactating females 14-to-50-years old.
+The biotin AIs for both males and females are:

 Australia and New Zealand set AIs similar to the US.

 The European Food Safety Authority (EFSA) also identifies AIs, setting values at 40 μg/day for adults, pregnancy at 40 μg/day, and breastfeeding at 45 μg/day.
 For children ages 1–17 years, the AIs increase with age from 20 to 35 μg/day.

 Safety

 The US National Academy of Medicine estimates upper limits for vitamins and minerals when evidence for a true limit is sufficient.
-For biotin, however, there is no upper limit because adverse effects of high biotin intake have not been determined.
+For biotin, however, there is no upper limit because the adverse effects of high biotin intake have not been determined.
 The EFSA also reviewed safety and reached the same conclusion as in the United States.